What is immunotherapy?

 It involves administering increasing concentrations of an allergen—the substance that causes the allergy—until a maximum dose is reached, which can be maintained for a period of 3–5 years.
 Currently, administration regimens vary depending on the indication, the type of extracts, and the route of administration.

-Because of the differences among these products, it is essential to understand and distinguish between the various types of immunotherapy available.
+Because of the differences between the products, it is essential to understand and distinguish between the various types of immunotherapy available.

 What are the benefits?
 2

-Allergy immunotherapy helps the body develop a tolerance to the administered allergens, which results in a reduction or elimination of the symptoms the patient experiences when exposed to them naturally.
+Allergy immunotherapy helps the body develop a tolerance to the administered allergens, which results in a reduction or elimination of the symptoms the patient experiences when naturally exposed to them.
 The gradual improvement in disease symptoms (sneezing, watery eyes, wheezing, or shortness of breath) leads to a reduced need for medications used to relieve or control them (antihistamines, eye drops, bronchodilators, etc.).

 Short-termresponse (fewer symptoms, less need for medication).

-Long-termresponse (persistence of the benefit for several years after discontinuation; in some cases, for life).
+Long-termresponse (the benefit persists for several years after discontinuation; in some cases, for life).

 Monitoring thenatural progression of allergicdisease: